WolfieeifloW/pd2filter/README.md

 * Saving the filter file with the wrong name, eg **default.filter.filter**, **default.txt**, or **default.filter.txt**
 * Having a PD2 installation inside of a Diablo II folder which is inside another Diablo II folder (folderception!)
 * Not saving and closing the filter file after pasting into it

+# FAQ
+* Will a loot filter from Season 1 work for Season 2?
+  * No. Season 2 added new items, changed all the map item codes, and more.
+You will most likely miss out on all of these things if you continue using a Season 1 filter
+* What is the best / recommended filter (or for leveling)?
+  * "Best" / "recommended" is subjective.
+The best/recommended filter is the filter that suits your needs!
+Check channel pins for wiki or just try a few different ones out.
+It's easier than ever now to try different ones as it's a few clicks in the launcher
+* Has anyone made a video or post about the differences between X and Y filter?
+  * No one here has made comparison videos or a post of "X vs Y filter", that would be an astronomical amount of work.
+What's not a lot of work is trying a few out and seeing what fits your style
+* My launcher still says "Coming soon!" for item filters?
+  * Visit the [Project Diablo 2](https://www.projectdiablo2.com/) site and download the launcher and install again
+* My launcher shows no filters in the list?
+  * Visit the [Project Diablo 2](https://www.projectdiablo2.com/) site and download the launcher and install again
+* What is the difference between your filters?
+  * My Detailed/Compact are non-strict, Wolfie is strict(er), and BT is strictest
+* How can I test my chosen loot filter?
+  * The easiest way to test your filter is on Single Player with the [PlugY Pack](https://projectdiablo2.miraheze.org/wiki/PD2_Item_Pack) or by using [BetweenWall's FilterBird](https://betweenwalls.github.io/filterbird/?v=PD2)

 # Donations
 Donation link: [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=9JARHKMQ9UU3S&item_name=Project+Diablo+2+Loot+Filter&currency_code=CAD)